Alkxs/Alkxs/README.md

 ### :rocket: About Me
 ---
 - :wave: I'm Alex Lauri, a self-taught web-developer currently learning front-end development.
--  👨‍💻 I’m about to finish '50 Projects in 50 days' (Created by Brad Traversy & Florin Pop) practicing HTML, CSS and Javascript.
+-  👨‍💻 I'm getting my hands dirty by building projects in pure vanilla javascript.
 -  🤓 I’m currently reviewing and studying the advanced Javascript concepts from the course 'The Complete JavaScript Course 2022: From Zero to Expert!'
 (Created by Jonas Schmedtmann)
 -  🤓 I’m working on "Full Stack Open 2022 course made available by the University of Helsinki, main focus on single web page application using ReactJS
 -  👯 I’m looking to collaborate to open source projects to contribute, expand my knowledge and find a community